What is PTAB?

 The AIA process involves two phases: an institution phase and trial phase.
 The institution phase runs from the filing of a petition to the Board’s decision on institution.
 The trial phase involves nine steps is explained in the video below:

-Find out more information about AIA trials on the PTAB's Trial webpage.
+Learn more about AIA trials on the PTAB's Trial webpage.

 What can I expect from a hearing?

-An appellant in an ex parte appeal and the parties in an AIA trial may request an oral hearing before the Board.
-An oral hearing enables the parties to orally explain their position to the Board.
-Additionally, an oral hearing gives the Board an opportunity to ask questions of the parties to aid the Board in deciding the case.
+An appellant in an ex parte appeal and the parties in an AIA trial may request an oral hearing to explain their position before the Board.
+An oral hearing gives the Board an opportunity to ask questions of the parties to aid the Board in deciding the case.
 An oral hearing may be held in a courtroom with a court reporter present to prepare a transcript of the proceeding.

-Find out more information about oral hearings on the PTAB's Hearings webpage.
+Learn more about oral hearings on the PTAB's Hearings webpage.

 How to get your questions about PTAB answered?